 Why breast size dissatisfaction matters globally

-This article was contributed by Professor Viren Swami, Director and Adjunct Professor (Perdana University Centre of Psychological Medicine)
+The article below appeared in the March 1 issue of Health with Perdana, a regular column in The Star by Perdana University faculty members.
+This week’s article is contributed by Professor Viren Swami, Director and Adjunct Professor (Perdana University Centre of Psychological Medicine)

 In many cultures around the world, women’s breasts are highly sexualised and fetishised.
 This affects how women feel about their bodies.
 Since at least the 1950s, studies have shown that many women were dissatisfied with their breast size, but these studies have typically been conducted in North America and Europe.
 In contrast, little is known about breast size dissatisfaction in other parts of the world.